Select Page

 Click here to find out more about Camp Australia's program at our school, including hours of operation and fees.
 To attend care, you must register your child.
 Register now for free.

-The Transition Program at Templeton Primary School has been established over 20 years.
+The Award Winning Transition Program at Templeton Primary School has been established over 30 years.
 Our program is continually evolving, keeping abreast with current practices in early childhood education.

 The Transition program, for children moving from Preschool/Childcare to Primary School, is created and designed to include a range of activities that support children and families to become familiar and comfortable with the new environment, the teachers and experiences of school.
 Our aim is to provide your child with the support needed to ensure a confident beginning and seamless transition into Primary School.